dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```

 This is part of the effort to continue to clean up the resurrection_monitor
+The detect_ghosts block of code has been refactored a few times and this will be modularized as a helper function that is called
+from the resurrection monitor.

-This block is commented out as well.
-This will be populated at the process level with another helper function (note
+The block below is commented out as well.
+This will be populated at the process level with another helper function that will
+collect and collate the PROCESS level stats of the threads in the process
-all of these are also calclated at the aggregate level in main()):
+(note all of these are also calculated at the aggregate level in main()):

+The code in resurrection_monitor, as of the previous update below, can detect ghosts, untraceable registry_entrys, and
+install_failed and stub resurrection candidates.
+All of these are exported as artfacts into dedicates json files per gitlab
+pipeline.
+This information will be very useful when the process level stats code is implemented using the resurrection_monitor
+function.

 ```
- # Summary conclusion: This block will be used with patch 7d2 for process level stats .
             #Patch7_logger.info("🧪 Patch7 reached summary block execution.")
             #Patch7_logger.info(f"Total registry IPs: {len(total_registry_ips)}")
             #Patch7_logger.info(f"Benchmark IPs: {len(benchmark_ips)}")